warrenzha/ppo-gae-pytorch/README.md

 ## Introduction

-This repository provides a PyTorch implementation of Proximal Policy Optimization (PPO) with clipped objective for OpenAI gym environments.
+This repository provides a PyTorch implementation of Proximal Policy Optimization (PPO) with clipped objective and GAE for OpenAI gym environments.
 It can still be used for complex environments but may require some hyperparameter-tuning or changes in the code.

 A concise explaination of PPO algorithm can be found [here](https://stackoverflow.com/questions/46422845/what-is-the-way-to-understand-proximal-policy-optimization-algorithm-in-rl).